Current: the Winter 2017 issue of The Pen Woman

 Submissions to the magazine are accepted from members only including poetry, short stories, essays, non-fiction, music scores and compositions, book reviews, organization and branch news.

 1. All submissions should be single spaced.

 3. Submissions for the print magazine may not exceed 36 printed lines.
 Lines between stanzas do not count.

 4. Use the title of the poem being submitted as the name of the file attachment.
 Include the poet’s name and branch below the poem on the attachment.

 5. Please indicate whether you wish the poems to be considered for the blog, the magazine or both.

 Submissions should be sent by e-mail as a Word document (.doc or .docx) or directly in the body of the email.
 Include your name and branch or M-A-L on the same page as your submission.
 Photographs should be 4″ along one side at 300dpi.

 Both new material and previously published works (if the writer/artist has maintained the publication rights) are eligible for The Pen Woman.

-These guidelines apply to all submissions: Arts, Letters and Music.
-Guidelines pertaining to individual disciplines are listed separately.
+These guidelines apply to all submissions.
+Guidelines pertaining specifically to Arts, Letters and Music are listed separately.